falconry/falcon/docs/api/cookies.rst

 ~~~~~~~~~~~~~~~

 Cookies can be read from a request either via the
-:py:meth:`~.Request.get_cookie_values` method or the :py:attr:`~.Request.cookies`
+:py:meth:`~.falcon.Request.get_cookie_values` method or the
-attribute on the :py:class:`~.Request` object.
+:py:attr:`~.falcon.Request.cookies` attribute on the
+:py:class:`~.falcon.Request` object.
 Generally speaking, the
-:py:meth:`~.Request.get_cookie_values` method should be used unless you need a
+:py:meth:`~.falcon.Request.get_cookie_values` method should be used unless you
-collection of all the cookies in the request.
+need a collection of all the cookies in the request.

 .. code:: python